 Land & Water Commissioner

-The Land and Water Commissioner provides independent advice to landholders, resource companies, the community and government on mining and coal seam gas (CSG) activities in the state.
+The Land and Water Commissioner provides independent advice to landholders, companies, the community and government on natural resource activities in the state.

 The Commissioner listens to community issues, facilitating greater consultation between government, community and industry.

-The Commissioner is a key source of information and guidance to assist landholders and communities to better understand the way that mining and gas activities are approved and regulated in NSW, and to give them a say in how things are done.
+The Commissioner is a key source of information and guidance to assist landholders and communities to better understand the way that natural resource activities are approved and regulated in NSW, and to give them a say in how things are done.